-Teacher education students are preparing to be classroom teachers who will be responsible for students, therefore, we hold attendance in high regard.
+Teacher education students are preparing to be classroom teachers who will be responsible for the daily well-being of students; therefore, we hold attendance in high regard.
 Students who fail to report to class on time and/or incur excessive absences may have difficulty being recommended for benchmarks.